danielegiardiello/Prediction_performance_survival/03_predsurv_extended.md

 ##### 2.2.2.1 Weak calibration - fixed time point

+Weak calibration using intercept and slope as the coefficient of cloglog transformation of predicted probabilities in Cox model.

 ``` r
 # Models
 efit1 <- coxph(Surv(ryear, rfs) ~ csize + cnode + grade,